Large Electron–Positron Collider: Collider background

 The shape of the collider is also important.
 High energy physics colliders collect particles into bunches, and then collide the bunches together.
 However, only a very tiny fraction of particles in each bunch actually collide.
 In circular colliders, these bunches travel around a roughly circular shape in opposite directions and therefore can be collided over and over.
 This enables a high rate of collisions and facilitates collection of a large amount of data, which is important for precision measurements or for observing very rare decays.
 However, the energy of the bunches is limited due to losses from synchrotron radiation.
 In linear colliders, particles move in a straight line and therefore do not suffer from synchrotron radiation, but bunches cannot be re-used and it is therefore more challenging to collect large amounts of data.

 As a circular lepton collider, LEP was well suited for precision measurements of the electroweak interaction at energies that were not previously achievable.

 History

-Construction of the LEP was significant undertaking.
+Construction of the LEP was a significant undertaking.
 Between 1983–1988, it was the largest civil engineering project in Europe.